diegopm2000-boilerplate/bk-configloader/README.md

 Loading config from file.
 Only json or yaml file, witn .yml and .yaml extensions are allowed.

-Use this file config and put in the same folder of your project
+Create this file config.yml for testing and put in the same folder of your project

 ```yml
 ---